Monitor Kafka Streams Applications in Confluent Cloud

 Network traffic and metadata fetching

-Kafka Streams applications have different metadata requirements compared to standard Kafka producers and consumers.
+Kafka Streams applications have different metadata requirements than standard Kafka producers and consumers.
 Understanding these differences is important for monitoring network usage and application performance.

 Metadata fetching behavior

 Kafka Streams applications fetch more comprehensive metadata than plain Kafka clients.
-Specifically, Kafka Streams applications need to pull metadata for all topics in the cluster, not just the topics they directly produce to or consume from.
-This behavior is required for the internal operations of the Kafka Streams framework.
+Specifically, Kafka Streams applications pull metadata for all topics in the cluster, not only the topics they directly produce to or consume from.
+The Kafka Streams framework requires this behavior for its internal operations.

 Impact on service accounts with DataDiscovery or DataSteward roles

-When service accounts configured with DataDiscovery or DataSteward roles are used with Kafka Streams applications, you may observe increased network traffic compared to applications using service accounts with more restrictive permissions.
+When you use Kafka Streams applications with service accounts that have the DataDiscovery or DataSteward role, you might see increased network traffic compared to applications that use service accounts with more restrictive permissions.

 This increase occurs because:

-• DataDiscovery and DataSteward roles provide read access to topic metadata across all topics within an environment.
+• The DataDiscovery and DataSteward roles provide read access to topic metadata across all topics in an environment.

 • Kafka Streams applications fetch comprehensive topic metadata as part of their normal operation.